History of Water Contamination Cases in the US - Finding Solutions To Water Pollutions

 4. Chlorine Byproducts: Disinfecting water with chlorine can produce chemical compounds known as DBPs or trihalomethanes (THMs), which increase the risk of cancer development in people.

-5. Pharmaceuticals: Pharmaceutical products, such as antibiotics and hormones, are present in wastewater from water treatment facilities, creating health risks for aquatic creatures and humans.
+5. Pharmaceuticals: Pharmaceutical products, including antibiotics and hormones, are present in wastewater from water treatment facilities, posing health risks to both aquatic creatures and humans.

 What is the #1 Pollutant of Freshwater in the U.S.?

-The U.S. food production sector produces the most significant freshwater pollution.
+The U.S. food production sector is responsible for the most significant freshwater pollution.
 Excessive fertilizer use leads to high levels of nitrates and phosphorus in runoff.

 These pollutants cause harmful algal blooms, which create depleted oxygen zones, killing various aquatic species and polluting water reserves for drinking.

-A 2021 U.S. Geological Survey (USGS) report states that agricultural practices are responsible for high nitrate levels in half U.S. rivers and streams.
+A 2021 U.S. Geological Survey (USGS) report states that agricultural practices are responsible for high nitrate levels in half of the U.S. rivers and streams.

 Health Effects of Contaminated Water

-Contaminated water exposure has severe health effects, from short-term health problems to long-term diseases.
+Exposure to contaminated water has severe health effects, ranging from short-term health problems to long-term diseases.

 Drinking polluted water reveals itself through gastrointestinal problems and developmental issues and may eventually transform into deadly conditions such as cancer.